 Arts to End Violence 2018:

-CHCMC is looking forward to our eighth annual Arts to End Violence contest in the spring of 2018.
+CHCMC is currently celebrating our eighth annual Arts to End Violence contest.
+We held a gallery opening reception on May 24th.
 At this amazing event, artists, merchants, schools, clergy, youth, and neighbors collaborated and organized to make gun violence unacceptable in our city, instead of a regular and “normal” event.
 Read all about it, see more pictures and get info about open hours and our closing reception on our blog!